badvassal/wlrand/README.md

 This produces a `wlrand` executable in the current directory.

-## De-randomize

-There is currently no way to reverse the effect of `wlrand`.
-The only way to get back to the original state is to restore backups of the `GAME1` and `GAME2` files.

 ## Bugs

 Please report bugs using the wlrand issue tracker: <https://github.com/badvassal/wlrand/issues>

 ## To do

-* Automatically back up `GAMEx` files; add a restore command.
 * Randomize loot bags.
 * Randomize shops.
 * Randomize NPCs?